kevinfossez/kevinfossez.github.io/_pages/mypages/pg_art_Berggren_used.md

 layout: archive
 permalink: /misc/art_Berggren_used/
 title: Theoretical articles using the Berggren basis
-description: Last update on July 25, 2019
+description: Last update on June 7, 2020
 ---

 \[DISCLAMER: the list might not be complete, but at least the main articles are there\]